-Brighton is an incredible place to live in as student – it is also the ultimate go-to destination for foodies with its wide variety of cuisines, suiting all preferences and budgets.
+Brighton is an incredible place to live in as student, and it is also the ultimate go-to destination for foodies with its wide variety of cuisines, suiting all preferences and budgets.
 Here is a mini guide to the best food Brighton has to offer for students, from a student (and massive foodie).

-First up, we have the Lanes, the famous little picturesque passageways in the heart of Brighton.
+In the heart of Brighton, we have the famous little picturesque passageways of the Lanes and the North Laine, both pedestrianised shopping areas.
 They are home to a range of independent coffee shops, bakeries and restaurants.

 - Fatto a Mano – the best pizza in Brighton in my humble foodie opinion.
 Located in the bustling North Laine, here you can find authentic Neapolitan pizza cooked in a wood-burning oven at student-friendly prices (£9-10 per pizza).

-- Pompoko – the king of cheap eats, serving delicious Japanese food for £5-6 per main at filling portions and you can bring your own drink.
+- Pompoko – near the Pavilion, the king of cheap eats serves delicious Japanese food for £5-6 per main at filling portions and you can bring your own drink.
 Perfect for a student budget – don’t forget to bring cash!

-- Boho Gelato – hands-down the best ice-cream in Brighton.
+- Boho Gelato – in the North Laine, this is hands-down the best ice-cream in Brighton.
 Funky flavours?
 Check.
 Vegan options?
 Check.
 Cheap?
 Check.
 Need I say more?

-- Shelter Hall – Brighton’s seafront food market where you can find different restaurants (and a bar) under one roof – head to Tart by Sugardough for the most epic croissants.
+- Shelter Hall – Brighton’s seafront food market is where you can find different restaurants (and a bar) under one roof.
+Head to Tart by Sugardough for the most epic croissants.
 Also keep an eye out for special events hosted at the market, such as Oktoberfest in October and heated igloos on the seafront in November!